Small investors poised for bigger role in wake of Royal Mail sale

-LONDON Strong public demand for Royal Mail sell-off could mark the retail investor's return as a more regular player in share sales, potentially giving firms another source of cash and broadening share ownership in the country.
+LONDON Oct 16 Strong public demand for Britain's Royal Mail sell-off could mark the retail investor's return as a more regular player in share sales, potentially giving firms another source of cash and broadening share ownership in the country.

 Small investors flocked to Royal Mail, Britain's biggest privatisation for decades, prompting comparisons to pioneering sell-offs such as British Airways and British Gas.
 These aimed to create an "equity culture" in Britain, which the government hoped would make ordinary people feel they had a stake in the UK corporate sector's success.